gameclamp/Vein_Translations/README.md

 CSV files can be edited online or offline using a regular text editor.
 If using Excel, you need to save as UTF-8-BOM first to make Excel read it as UTF-8.

 ### Translation Rules
-* CSV files use English commas to separate 3 columns: first column is the key (cannot be changed), second column is the source English text, third column is the Translation (Chinese).
+* CSV files use English commas to separate 3 columns: first column is the key (cannot be changed), second column is the source English text, third column is the Translation.
 * Do not translate tags with <> and {}
 * Do not translate settings like Low Medium High Custom, etc., as it will cause the page to not change when modifying settings.